Skip to content

-Leeds is a well-known city in North Britain, west of Yorkshire, on the banks of the river Ayre, and surrounded by Huddersfield and Bradford.
+Leeds is a well-known city in North Britain.
+It is west of Yorkshire, on the banks of the River Ayre, and surrounded by Huddersfield and Bradford.
 Leeds is the second-largest city in this county after Sheffield.

 It is a commercial, economic and financial district.
 Leeds contains four famous universities in Britain.
-The University of Leeds’s the most important.
-Leeds is one of the cities visited by many students annually to study at its universities.
+The University of Leeds is the most important.
+Leeds is one of the cities many students visit annually to study at its universities.

 Leeds